milanpathak/angulardemo.github.io/README.md

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Here is the static web site.
+Generated using `ng build --prod --aot` Navigate to `https://milanpathak.github.io/angulardemo.github.io/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding